soumyadipcsis/autoval/README.md

 ## Python3:

-Installing Python on your system is easy.
+Installing Python3 on your system is easy.
 For instructions visit https://www.python.org/downloads/ and choose your respective OS for a detailed guide

 # Execution Instructions